 Before forming the company four years ago with former director and executive officer Jeffrey Trenk, Ricciardi served in executive positions with several high technology and consumer products companies.
 He also held management positions with Pepsi Cola and Perrier Group of America.

-It is on track to grow, having changed its name, streamlined its senior management and moved its corporate offices to the Elmira-Corning Airport in Horseheads.
+The company issued a warning advising of the risk investing in it.
+But Ricciardi said it is on track to grow, having changed its name, streamlined its senior management and moved its corporate offices to the Elmira-Corning Airport in Horseheads.